pyta-uoft/website/index.md

 ### E1131: Unsupported binary operation {#E1131}

-This error occurs when you use a binary arithmetic operator like `+` or `*`, but the left and right sides are not compatible types.
+This error occurs when you use a [binary arithmetic operator][3] like `+` or `*`, but the left and right sides are not compatible types.
 For example, a dictionary cannot be added to a list.

 ~~~~ {include="E1131_unsupported_binary_operation"}
 ~~~~